 - Use 9 ounces (260 grams) of your favorite nuts.
 Hazelnuts, walnuts, almonds, peanuts, or sesame seeds will work fine.

 - Toast the nuts for a deeper and more complex flavor.
 This will also make the nut butter creamier because when slightly warm, the nuts will extract their oils and blend more easily.

-- Transfer to a food processor and process until a creamy mixture is formed.
+- Transfer to a food processor and process until a creamy mixture is formed (you can add a couple tablespoons of a neutral-tasting oil for extra smoothness).
 For this cake, it doesn’t matter if it’s not entirely smooth.